-This project has been generously funded by Historic England is developing understanding of the archaeological character and research potential of the sites of metal hulled sailing vessels (MHSV) in English waters to help develop management approaches for them.
-Initial work identified 101 sites from heritage databases as being within the scope of the project, but others area known to exist in the study area.
+This project has been generously funded by Historic England and the Lloyd’s Register Foundation, it is developing understanding of the archaeological character, historic significance and research potential of the sites of metal hulled sailing vessels (MHSV) in English waters to help develop management approaches for them.
+There are around 200 vessels identified as being within the scope of the project.
+Archive research is developing understanding of the build, repairs and modifications to the ships, their global international sailing careers, ports of call and cargoes carried, the circumstances of their loss and any subsequent salvage, surveys or archaeological investigations.

-The project will provide opportunities for volunteers to be involved in researching the sites and we welcome anyone who might like to be involved to get in touch.
-We will provide training and support in use of a proforma Record Form approach to using a wide range on online sources for research that will help develop understanding of individual ships and their biographies.
+The project is providing opportunities for volunteers to be involved in researching the sites and we welcome anyone who might like to be involved to get in touch.
+We can provide training and support in use of a proforma Record Form approach to using a wide range on online sources for research that will help develop understanding of individual ships and their biographies.

-The project will be reviewing the collection of MHSVs as a whole for its potential to illuminate on a range of research themes in England and internationally and assess the significance of those sites identified as priorities within the dataset.
+The project will also be reviewing the collection of MHSVs as a whole for its potential to illuminate on a range of research themes in England and internationally and assess the significance of those sites identified as priorities within the dataset.
+The results will be used to enhance the National Marine Heritage Record, and will also be made available in a dynamic interactive online viewer.

 If you are interested in getting involved in research, please contact Greta on greta.clarke@maritimearchaeologytrust.org